PrismarineJS/mineflayer/doc/api.md

 This is usually the event that you want to listen to before doing anything on the server.

+#### "respawn"

+Emitted when you change dimensions and just before you spawn.
+Usually you want to ignore this event and wait until the "spawn" event instead.

 #### "game"

 Emitted when the server changes any of the game properties.